 TotalBoat Aluminum Boat Barrier Coat creates a water-tight moisture barrier to protect aluminum hulls & pontoons from corrosion, fill small imperfections & ensure a solid foundation for antifouling paints or 1 & 2-part topside finishes.

-Available in Quart and Gallon kits.
+Available in Gray (matte finish), in Quart and Gallon kits.

 The item was added to your wishlist.